Americas 6 months

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Canada visa documentation by MyJet24
+Airplane and free onward flight ticket — Canada visa and proof of onward travel by MyJet24

 The Canada visa boarding-gate problem